Shannon-Goddard/Correlation_vs_Causation/README.md

 <br/>

 ##### **What data is available?**
 First, we account for the data we have.
 We use the **columns method** and output the columns.
+Our output of column titles does **not** let us know what data we have.
+The output shows codes.

 <img align="right" width="900" src="/pics/columns.png"><br/>
 <br/>